-All semester charges (tuition, room, meal plans, and fees) are due by the date on the billing notification e-mail, unless an established Monthly Payment Plan contract has been finalized with the Office of Student Account Services.
+All semester charges (tuition, room, meal plans, and fees) are due by the date on the billing notification e-mail, unless an established Monthly Payment Plan contract has been finalized with the Office of Student Accounts.
 Previously unbilled and new charges are due and payable when incurred.
-Payment is considered complete only when all charges are paid or when satisfactory arrangements to pay have been finalized with the Office of Student Account Services.
+Payment is considered complete only when all charges are paid or when satisfactory arrangements to pay have been finalized with the Office of Student Accounts.

 Consequences of Non-Payment

-Students that are delinquent in paying their tuition and fees statement balance and/or Monthly Payment Plan may be subject to having their class schedule cancelled.
-Also, there will be a hold on transcripts and course registration for the current and subsequent semester.
+Students that are delinquent in paying their tuition and fees and/or Monthly Payment Plan may be subject to having their class schedule cancelled.
+Also, there will be a hold on transcripts and course registration for the current and subsequent semesters.
 Cancellation may also lead to the forfeiture of any financial aid the student may have been awarded.

 Student who register late for classes will incur a late registration fee.
 Any undergraduate or graduate student who enrolls after the last day to add (as defined by the academic calendar) will be assessed a late registration fee of $150.00.

 Students who are reinstated into classes after being cancelled for non-payment will be assessed a $150.00 reinstatement fee.

 If financial aid funds are not available at the time the semester's balance is due, then the student is expected to pay the balance with a different payment method.
 Financial aid awards will be considered “anticipated” under the following conditions:

 - The Office of Student Financial Assistance and Employment (OSFAE) is provided with a source of aid (other than College Work Study or Miami Commitment) on the student’s award package.